 The Writing Studio at Georgia State is a place where writers gather to talk about writing.
 Writing Studio conferences, both in our studio and online, are open to any student, faculty, or staff of Georgia State University.
-For June 2021, all tutoring sessions will be held online via our Write/Chat platform.
-For July 2021, we'll provide a combination of face-to-face and online appointments.
+For Fall 2021, we'll provide a combination of face-to-face and online appointments from Monday-Thursday and online-only appointments Friday-Sunday.
 Please check the appointment type under the tutor's name when making an appointment; also, refer to our Appointment Info page or contact our Associate Directors at email@example.com for questions about technology or access.

 Note: you must have an account in order to sign up for appointments.
 Also, if you are an undergraduate student, your appointment is 25 minutes; if you are a graduate student, alumni, faculty, and staff, your appointment is 55 minutes.